OttmarV/kueski-cc/README.md

 # kueski-cc
+    > **Important**
+    > For the purpose of this project, I explored the posibility of executing the final script through a tool, in this case, Databricks was the chosen one through the Community Edition.
+    > Everyone with an account and following below instructions, should be able to successfully execute and see the final results in a Databricks notebook.

 You can find the script named as kuesi-cc.py

-To execute this script through Databricks:
+## To execute this script through Databricks:

 1. Create an account for Databricks Community Edition.